Skip to main content

 Honors Program

-The department offers a special program of advanced study for outstanding undergraduates majoring in theatre or dance.
+The department offers a special program of advanced study for outstanding undergraduates majoring in theatre, dance, or theatre and dance.
 Successful completion of the Honors Program enables the student to graduate With Highest Distinction (A+), With High Distinction (A), or With Distinction (A–), depending upon performance in the program.

 Eligibility